10/30/2024

 Michael McDonald

 Yeah, Jim, I'll start.
 So on the IS, it really was around the scope and extent of our refinery vertical that we're servicing.
-As I mentioned earlier, the number of turnarounds continued to be the same that we expected going into the second half of the year.
-And we still have turnarounds that obviously we've been working on through the start of Q4.
-In addition to that, some of those refineries just really held back on what the scope of the turnarounds, the length, the size, things that they originally planned, they held back on to manage their costs.
+As I mentioned earlier, the number of turnarounds continued to be the same that we expected going into the second half of the year, and we still have turnarounds that obviously we've been working on through the start of Q4.
+In addition to that, some of those refineries just really held back on what the scope of the turnaround, the length, the size, things that they originally planned, they held back on to manage their costs.
 So that's the real area that's been affected.
-Our strategy within industrial services is really to cross-sell into our other environmental customers and really leverage the chemical vertical that we service, customers such as 3M.
-That's a great example of a customer that we've gotten embedded with on the traditional T&D side, but we're getting embedded on the industrial side.
-So we're really focused on being a little bit less dependent on that turnaround season and that refineries and cross-selling across our traditional environmental customers.
-A lot of work being done there, the team's on it.
-Some of the specialty services that we've developed apply to those more complex industries such as chemical that we're really trying to diversify that portfolio.
+Our strategy within industrial services is really to cross-sell into our other environmental customers and really leverage the chemical vertical that we service customers such as 3M.
+That's a great example. the traditional T&D side but we're getting embedded on the industrial side so we're we're really focused on being a little bit less dependent on that turnaround season and that refineries and cross-selling across our traditional environmental customers a lot of work being done there the teams on it some of the specialty services that we've developed applied to those more complex industries such as chemical that we're really

 speaker

-And when you think about the actions we're taking, as Eric said, cross-sale is incredibly important, leveraging our other verticals that we serve with industrial services, but then also getting after pricing.
-As Eric Duguid mentioned, the labor rates are up kind of 3 to 4 percent.
-And so we need to kind of make sure that we are staying in front of that with our pricing structure and with our cost structure for industrial services.
-That certainly is a heavily labor intensive business.
-And so those types of wage inflation really put a lot of pressure on those margins.
+When you think about the actions we're taking, as Eric said, cross-sell is incredibly important, leveraging our other verticals that we serve with industrial services, but then also getting after pricing.
+As Eric Dugan mentioned, the labor rates are up 3% to 4%, and so we need to make sure that we are staying in front of that with our pricing structure and with our cost structure for industrial services.
+That certainly is a heavily labor-intensive business, and so those types of wage inflations really put a lot of pressure on those margins.
 So getting after pricing in this business is critically important to our success.

 speaker

 Thank you.
-And you guys sound fairly positive about the opportunity as it relates to the PFAS situation.
-What kind of run rate is that business at right now?
-And is there any way to think about that business from where we sit today looking out to 25?
+You guys sound fairly positive about the opportunity as it relates to the PFAS situation.
+What kind of run rate is that business at right now, and is there any way to think about that business from where we sit today looking out to 2015?

 speaker